ray155093/azure-docs.zh-tw/articles/connectors/connectors-create-api-github.md

 <properties
 pageTitle="GitHub | Microsoft Azure"
-description="使用 Azure App Service 建立邏輯應用程式。GitHub 是 Web 架構的 Git 儲存機制裝載服務。它提供所有 Git 分散式修訂控制項和來源程式碼管理 (SCM) 功能，也加入自己的功能。" services="logic-apps"
+description="Create Logic apps with Azure App service.
+GitHub is a web-based Git repository hosting service.
+It offers all of the distributed revision control and source code management (SCM) functionality of Git as well as adding its own features." services="logic-apps"
 documentationCenter=".net,nodejs,java"
 authors="msftman"
 manager="erikre"
 editor=""
 tags="connectors" />